pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-2/index.md

   }
 ````

 On collision, we damage both the player and the enemy by using the ``HealthScript`` component.
-By doing so, everything related to the health/damage behavior is linked to this component.
+By doing so, everything related to the health/damage behavior is linked to it.

 ## Pool of projectiles